LXP vs LMS: What are the Differences and Which Should You Choose

 • User management.
 LMSs allow you to add and delete users, assign them specific roles, combine them into groups, and so on.

 • Course delivery and tracking.
-Using learning management systems, you can upload and delete training courses and training programs, control who can access them, and edit learning content.
+Using learning management systems, you can upload and delete training courses and training programs, control who can access them, and edit LMS content.
 You can also track learner progress and monitor users’ activity.

 • Classroom event management.
 Modern LMS solutions can manage virtual and physical classrooms, tracking enrollment and tutor allocation.